-Since joining TBG in 2000, Eric Winner, Senior Art Director, has played a pivotal role in the company’s design award achievements.
+Since joining TBG in 2000, Eric Winner, Associate Creative Director, has played a pivotal role in the company’s design award achievements.
 With 20+ years of experience, Eric has worked closely with TBG’s Creative Director in designing hundreds of TBG’s client websites.
 High profile projects have ranged from higher education, to nonprofit/arts and attraction related sites, to healthcare, and business-to-business.
 Eric's work consistently wins national and international awards each year, including several ADDY Awards and a WEBBY Award.
 Prior to joining TBG, Eric worked at one of Baltimore's leading ad agencies where he was Art Director for the Baltimore Ravens account.
 Eric holds a degree in American Studies from the University of Maryland (College Park) and studied Publication Design at The University of Baltimore.
 He spent a year studying abroad in London at The City University.
 In addition to his award-winning designs, Eric discovered the fountain of youth, giving him the uncanny ability to turn back the clock on aging.
 A fixture on the Baltimore music scene for years, Eric's played drums since high school.
 Rock on Lux Aeterna!

 I was a semi-professional skateboarder.